aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

-# SATComp Example: Mallob
+# Overview

 This tutorial covers the process of building your solver and embedding it in docker images.
+We suggest that you proceed in two stages: build the Mallob example and test it with the infrastructure you have [just created].
+When you have it working, return to this README and follow the instructions in the second section [RBJ:link fixme](link).

+# Example: Mallob

-We cover two configurations: parallel (single node, multiple cores) and distributed (multiple nodes, multiple cores per node).
-Building a distributed solver is a superset of of building a parallel solver; we will note steps that are only required for a distributed solver.
+This example covers two configurations: parallel (single node, multiple cores) and distributed (multiple nodes, multiple cores per node).
+Because building a distributed solver is a superset of of building a parallel solver; we will note steps that are only required for a distributed solver.

 We use Mallob as the running example for both parallel and distributed solvers.
-This repository contains a version of Mallob that we have tested with the AWS infrastructure.
-You will build Mallob later in the tutorial.
+This example pulls a version of Mallob that we have tested with the AWS infrastructure.

-This README proceeds in four steps:
+This section proceeds in four steps:
 - Preparing your system
-- Building Base SATcomp docker images
+- Building base SATcomp Docker images
-- Building Mallob docker images
+- Building Mallob Docker images
-- Running Mallob
+- Running Mallob in Docker

 ## Prerequisites